Fungal infections can affect any part of the body. Fungi are

 infection of the nails.
 Taking good care of your nails by keeping them well

 trimmed and clean is a good way to prevent infections.
 You should also avoid

 injuring the skin around your nails.
 If you’re going to have damp or wet hands

 for an extended amount of time, you may want to wear rubber gloves.

 Other ways to prevent fungal infections of the nails include:

 - washing your hands after touching infected nails

-- dry your feet well after showering especially between the toes
+- drying your feet well after showering,

-- getting manicures or pedicures from trustworthy salons
+- getting manicures or pedicures from trustworthy

 - using your own items for manicures or pedicures